Middle-High-German-Conceptual-Database/textseries/README.md

 | Losbuch    | c_d21adda7   |

 2.
-If required, each work which is annotated with the SKOS vocabulary can also be assigned more than one textseries entry, for example:
+If required, each work which is annotated with the SKOS vocabulary can also be assigned more than one text series entry, for example:
 | Work | SKOS / exact classification 1 (*genreForm*) | SKOS / exact classification 2 (*genreForm*) |
 |----------|----------|----------|
 | Stricker: Die Gäuhühner    | Bîspel (c_8bb910cf)   | Allegorie (c_dd3320dc)   |